Click to return to the first page

 Back up!
 Let’s back up, because it turns out we have some clues, clues that help explain the story.

 When they first began working together in 1917, Joe Schenck treated Buster wonderfully.
 There was a dark side, though, that soon manifested itself.
-Joe established Buster Keaton Productions in 1922 but gave Buster no part of it.
+Joe established Buster Keaton Productions in 1922 and gave Buster a 25% profit share, but no control.
 Buster was a mere employee of Buster Keaton Productions.
 He had no say over its management or ownership.
 Buster was foolish to have accepted such an arrangement, but, like Gore Vidal in the 1970’s, he was far too trusting.
 Joe Schenck might have had the best of intentions at first, but the best of intentions, in the real world, count for nothing.

 Joe was married to a superstar named Norma Talmadge, whose wallflower younger sister, Natalie, had no discernible marital prospects.
 All the official narratives insist that Buster Keaton and Natalie Talmadge were genuinely in love at first, but I have trouble believing that.
 Buster thought she was kinda cute back in 1917 (she was) and he was genuinely fond of her, and so they started dating, but only casually.
 Each was probably treating the other as a placeholder pending a better candidate.
 The placeholder wasn’t even holding place, since they went a couple of years without seeing each other at all.
 I suspect that Joe convinced Buster to tie the knot with Natalie.
 That would be, and was, a good business deal for Joe.
 When reading about the courtship that led to the wedding ceremony, one can only feel embarrassed for Natalie and Buster, and not just a little bit.
 Neither was really interested in the other and both seemed to be seeking an excuse to call the whole thing off gracefully, without causing offense to the Talmadges or the Schencks or anyone else who may have been involved.
 Marriage, though, seemed to be a good financial prospect for Natalie, since Buster overnight became a hit with the two-reel crowd.
 Enough cinemas were paying the $6 or $10 rentals that Buster was suddenly rather wealthy, and marriage gave Natalie a piece of the pie, almost the entire pie, in fact.